 The facts: What you need to know about the Syria crisis

+These events only mark the latest emergencies to hit a country where war has persisted within its borders for nearly a decade.
+Since 2011, over half of Syria’s pre-war population — more than 12.7 million people — have been forced to flee their homes due to conflict.
 Families are struggling to survive inside Syria, or make a new home in neighboring countries.
 Others risked their lives on the way to Europe, hoping to find acceptance and opportunity.
-Having just endured a harsh winter, families now face the threat of COVID-19, a global pandemic that poses significant risk to vulnerable communities across the world.
 All together, the Syria crisis can feel overwhelming.

 You can help.
 The more you know about the crisis, the more we can do together to help those in need.
 The lifesaving work we do, empowering people to survive through crisis and build better lives, is only possible with your knowledge and support.